Gladoodles/hackthebox_machines/completed/linux/valentine.md

 Furthermore, the tmux service was running as the root user, but it had the 'hype' user group assigned to it with r+w permissions.
 This allows anyone within the 'hype' group to make changes and hijack sessions running with root privileges.

-**Vulnerability Fix**: Update the OpenSSL version to the latest version and remove the 'hype' group from the tmux service.
+**Vulnerability Fix**: Update OpenSSL to the latest version and remove the 'hype' group from the tmux service.

 **Severity**: Critical